Noncommutativity as a colimit: Partial Boolean algebras

 \begin{remark} One can show that $\cC(A)$ is a directed complete partial order (dcpo), which is algebraic, and is such that for every compact element $x$ the downset $\mathop{\downarrow}x$ is dually isomorphic to a finite partition lattice.
 The main result of the paper~\cite{graetzerkohmakkai:booleansubalgebras} suggests that every such dcpo is the $\cC(A)$ of a unique partial Boolean algebra $A$.
 Whether similar results hold for partial C*-algebras remains to be seen. \end{remark}

 We are now ready to prove the first version of our main result.

-\begin{theorem} Every partial Boolean algebra is a colimit of its (finitely generated) Boolean subalgebras. \end{theorem} \begin{proof} Let $A$ be a partial Boolean algebra, and consider its diagram of (finitely generated) commeasurable subalgebras $C$.
+\begin{theorem} Every partial Boolean algebra is a colimit of its (finitely generated) total subalgebras. \end{theorem} \begin{proof} Let $A$ be a partial Boolean algebra, and consider its diagram of (finitely generated) commeasurable subalgebras $C$.
 Define functions $i_C \colon C \to A$ by the inclusions; these are morphisms of $\Cat{PBoolean}$ by construction.
 Moreover, they form a cocone; we will prove that this cocone is universal.
 If $f_C \colon C \to B$ is another cocone, define a function $m \colon A \to B$ by $m(a) = f_{\generated{A}{a}}(a)$.
 It now follows from the assumption that the $f_C$ are morphisms of $\Cat{PBoolean}$ that $m$ is a well-defined morphism, too.
-For example, if $a \commeas b$, then also $m(a)\commeas m(b)$, since $\generated{A}{a, b}$ is a Boolean subalgebra and
+To see this, we need to show that $m$ preserves commeasurability and the algebraic operations of $A$.
+We check that $m$ preserves commeasurability, omitting a very similar verification that it also preserves the algebraic operations.
+So, if $a \commeas b$, then also $m(a)\commeas m(b)$, since $\generated{A}{a, b}$ is a total subalgebra and

 because the $f_C$ form a cocone.
 One easily verifies that $f_C = m \after i_C$, and that $m$ is the unique such morphism.

 \end{proof}

 Kalmbach's ``Bundle Lemma''~\cite{kalmbach:orthomodularlattices} gives sufficient conditions for a family of Boolean algebras to combine into a partial Boolean algebra, so that it could be regarded as a converse of the previous theorem.